NimbleBrainInc/mcp-abstract/README.md

 docker buildx inspect --bootstrap
 ```

-The `docker-buildx` command builds for both `linux/amd64` and `linux/arm64` architectures and pushes directly to your container registry.
+The `release` command builds for both `linux/amd64` and `linux/arm64` architectures and pushes directly to your container registry.

 ## Project Structure